The Cost of Applying to Medical School

 The AAMC's Fee Assistance Program

-The Fee Assistance Program eligibility decisions are tied directly to the U.S. Department of Health and Human Services' poverty-level guidelines.
-For the complete list of eligibility guidelines and benefits, visit home page.
+Eligibility for the Fee Assistance Program is tied directly to the U.S. Department of Health and Human Services' poverty-level guidelines and other requirements.
+For a complete list of eligibility guidelines and benefits, visit.

 The Importance of Good Credit